4 March

 ERP failure and then? - How to prepare your company for problems with the ERP system

 Fortunately, major problems or total failures are not the rule with ERP systems.
-Nevertheless, the day comes when the screen goes dark and work has to be done without the support of the software.
+Nevertheless, there comes a day when the screen goes dark and you have to work without the support of the software.
 Even if such incidents cannot be avoided directly, a company can still prepare for problems caused by an ERP failure.

 Read More